Relation between fluctuations and efficiency at maximum power for small heat engines: Endoreversible small heat engine

 In our work, we study the fluctuation ratio $\eta_{\text{MP}}^{(2)}$ at maximum power for endoreversible small heat engines.
 In the quasistatic limit, as discussed in Sec.~\ref{sec_3}, the fluctuations of work and heat depend solely on the energy fluctuation at each node, and the correlations of work and heat in each stroke are negligible.
 If the cycle period at maximum power is sufficiently large, the discussion in Sec.~\ref{sec_3} is still applicable.
 In addition, since there is no heat conducting medium between the working substance and the bath, fluctuation of heat input to the working substance is exactly equal to fluctuation of heat output from the bath.
 Then, our result Eq.~\eqref{eta2_rev_gen} holds and the ratio $\eta_{\text{MP}}^{(2)}$ at maximum power is given by $\eta_{\text{MP}}^{(2)}=\eta_{\text{MP}}^2$.
-Substituting our result Eq.~\eqref{EMP_fixalpha}, we have
+Substituting Eq.~\eqref{EMP_fixalpha} into Eq.~\eqref{eta2_rev_gen}, we have

-It is noted that Eq.~\eqref{eta2_MP} is obtained by large cycle period and constant heat conductivities.
-For more general cases, our result Eq.~\eqref{eta2_MP} may be not applicable.
+It is noted that Eq.~\eqref{eta2_MP} is obtained for large cycle period and constant heat conductivities.
+For more general cases, our result Eq.~\eqref{eta2_MP} may not be valid.
 However, as verified for a microscopic model in the next section, the following approximate relation still holds for various kinds of endoreversible small heat engines:

-i.e., $\eta_{\text{CA}}^2$ gives a good estimate of $\eta_{\text{MP}}^{(2)}$.
+i.e., $\eta_{CA}^2$ gives a good estimate of $\eta_{\text{MP}}^{(2)}$.
 This resembles the situation where the CA efficiency gives a good estimate of the efficiency at maximum power.
-Although $\eta_{\text{MP}}$ is not always equal to $\eta_{\text{CA}}$, the approximate relation
+Although $\eta_{\text{MP}}$ is not always equal to $\eta_{CA}$, the approximate relation

 holds for various kinds of heat engines with reasonable choices of optimization conditions.
-In the same way, we find that $\eta^{(2)}_{\text{MP} } \simeq \eta_{\text{CA}}^2$ holds for a wide class of finite-time heat engines with large cycle period.
-In the next section, we will show that the approximate relation $\eta^{(2)}_{\text{MP} } \simeq \eta_{\text{CA}}^2$ is applicable to the endoreversible small heat engines even when the cycle period is very small compare to the correlation time of work and heat.
+Similarly, we find that $\eta^{(2)}_{\text{MP} } \simeq \eta_{CA}^2$ holds for a wide class of finite-time heat engines with large cycle period.
+In the next section, we will show that the approximate relation $\eta^{(2)}_{\text{MP} } \simeq \eta_{CA}^2$ is applicable to the endoreversible small heat engines even when the cycle period is very small compare to the correlation time of work and heat.